Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 # The `pharia-skill` cli tool uses basic auth to authenticate against the skill registry.
 # In case you are using a token as a password, the value of `SKILL_REGISTRY_USER` can be anything, e.g. `dummy`.
 SKILL_REGISTRY_USER=
-# Skill registry token needs to have read and write access to the registry.
+# A token that has read and write access to the registry you want to publish your Skill to.
 SKILL_REGISTRY_TOKEN=
 ```